Did the people of Pompeii know they lived by a live volcano?

 The front page of the musical Pompeii

 If you want your children will learn a lot about Pompeii, we have published a musical Pompeii – The Rain of Fire.
-Specificallywritten for children to perform, with no speech more than five lines, along with twelve original songs your children will remember for ever.
+Specifically written for children to perform, with no speech more than five lines, along with twelve original songs your children will remember for ever.

-To hear two of the songs and read two pages of script please go to https://www.history-portal.com/product/pompeii-main-show/
+To hear two of the songs and read two pages of script please go to https://educationalmusicals.co.uk/?product=pompeii

 Isn’t History fun!